-I have a couple of songs already and I would like to have it out like in the end of next year?
+I have a couple of songs already and I would like to have it out like at the end of next year?

 Have you used any outside writers with you this time?

 Not yet.
 I have done stuff just alone.
-There are some songs which are really nice already and after this tour is finished I?m going to really start focusing on song writing process.
-Recording will start in January, February or in March for sure.
+There are some songs which are really nice already and after this tour is finished I?m going to really start focusing on songwriting process.
+The recording will start in January, February or in March for sure.

 Yes.
 We did it in the “Finnvox Studio” and it was really great.
 There is that guy called Mika Jussila who did the mastering do you knew him?